richelbilderbeek/bevy_tdd_book/add_player_sprite.md

 }
 ```

-This is the last time I will repeat tests that are indentical
+This is the last time I will repeat tests that are identical
 to earlier chapters: it is not worth the space in a book.
 The fix is identical to the one shown in the previous chapter.